 Another way to fluff your pillows in the dryer is to add one or two clean tennis balls or dryer balls to the dryer.
 The balls prevent the pillows from clumping up and further fluff them.

 After regular use, pillows tend to trap moisture, which can cause lumping and unpleasant odors.
-Leaving your pillows in a sunny spot outside helps them regain some fluffiness.
+If left alone, a damp pillow can become a hospitable environment for mold and mildew.
+Leaving your pillows in a sunny spot outside helps them regain some fluffiness, while an outdoor breeze can carry away excess moisture.

 The sun evaporates moisture left in your pillow and helps the fibers in the pillow’s fill separate from each other.
 Not only does laying your pillow out in the sun help your pillow regain its fluffiness, but it also eliminates stale odors.